 Learning the odds and probabilities of Blackjack is no easy feat and is best learned by applying basic or perfect play strategy which you’ll find more info on further down in this article.

 The house edge is less than 1% (0.5%) when using basic strategy.
 Most players don’t though, and this increases their disadvantage to anywhere between 2-8%.

-The odds of the game also depends on what variation you’re playing, and the rules of that blackjack game.
+The odds of the game also depend on what variation you’re playing and the rules of that blackjack game.
 We will explain more in our strategy articles, as well as the articles covering the more popular blackjack variations.